 There is a small car park at Knettishall Heath, the official start of the path, just inside Suffolk.
 The nearest town is Thetford, with trains on the Cambridge to Norwich line, four miles away.
 There is no bus service direct to the start of the walk.

 The position is better on the Norfolk Coast.
-There is a reasonable bus service along the A149 Hunstanton to Cromer road, linking almost all the villages of the Path.
-You might be able to use it to be based in Wells next the Sea for the three or four days it takes to walk that part of the Path.
 Hunstanton has a good bus service from King’s Lynn.
+Then there are decent bus services along the A149 Hunstanton to Cromer road, linking almost all the villages of the Path.
+You might be able to use them to be based in Wells next the Sea for the three or four days it takes to walk that part of the Path.

 At the western end of the Path, Sheringham and Cromer both have a roughly hourly train service to Norwich, which we used to return home.